 The initial assessment

 Your initial visit with your therapist will be different from the rest of the visits.
 During the initial visit, the therapist will be more focused on information gathering about your specific case rather than focusing on actually treating you.
+Also, there is a debate about the right approach to choosing a psychiatrist vs therapist.
 This may be frustrating since you are eager to get well and get on with life, but your therapist cannot devise an individualized treatment plan for you until specific information has been obtained, such as:

 - Specific triggers of your anxiety